seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 And when PHP is silent, LSP sais: *"Hey, Child classes should never break the parent class' type definitions"*.
 But why?
 PHP does not complain about it.
 Why should I care about type definitions?

-The unswer is in the question.
+The answer is in the question.
 The key word here is *type*.
 You *should* care about types, bacause when you define a new class, you define a new *type* in your language.
 And like a creator you have a full access to define rules for this new type.
 That's why
 PHP is silent here.
 You simply say:*"Hey, PHP, your basic types are not ennugh for me, so I'm going to create a new one."*.
 And PHP has nothing else to do but to listen to you.
 PHP sais: *"OK, go and create a new type!".*

-After this dialog with PHP and atfer creating a new data type it's your responsibility to achieve the same behaviour of objects in a hierarchy.
+After this dialog with PHP and after creating a new data type it's your responsibility to achieve the same behaviour of objects in a hierarchy.
 As soon as we have a parent class and a child, we have a hierarchy.
 And we have additional responsibilities.